MaxGorr/regexp_replacer/README.md

 -- And so on...
 ```

-It is not an obligatory but sometimes convenient to perform rules as Markdown files.
+One more tip: to perform rules as Markdown files is a good idea.
+It increases
+their readability in the repository's web-interfaces.